On the equivalence between static and dynamic optimal transport governed by linear control systems: Controllability of the driving ODEs and properties of the cost function

 To utilise this theorem we notice that in our setting $X=U=L^p\pa{0,T;\R^n}$, $E=E_{0,T}^x$ and $J = \norm{\cdot}_{L^p\pa{0,T;\R^n}}^p$.
 While we have shown the continuous differentiability of $E$ in Lemma \ref{properties of endpoint mapping}, we still need to investigate the differentiability of $J$.
-This is the subject of the next lemma.
+This is expressed in the next lemma.

 \begin{lemma} Let $p>1$.
 Then the functional $J:L^p\pa{0,T;\R^n}\to \mathbb{R}$ defined by

 is continuously differentiable.
 Moreover, its Fr\'echet derivative at $\alpha\in L^p\pa{0,T;\R^n}$ acting on $u\in L^p\pa{0,T;\R^n}$ is given by